wp-plugins/float-to-top-button/readme.txt

 * WP Admin Panel &raquo; Settings &raquo; Float to Top Button

 == Changelog ==
+= v1.2.0 [06/07/2015] =
+* NEW: A new option for disabling the button on mobile devices

 = v1.1.6 [05/23/2015] =
 * NEW: Form validation added to the settings form
 * NEW: Settings link on main plugin page